chhaya002/airbnb-clone/README.md

 # Staybnb Frontend Project

-An Airbnb-inspired frontend website built using HTML, CSS, and JavaScript.
+An Airbnb-inspired responsive frontend website built using HTML, CSS, and JavaScript.

 ## Features